microsoft/IF-MCP-Server-for-Microsoft-Teams/docs/teams-bot-setup.md

 **Issue:** "401 Unauthorized" errors
 - **Solution:**
-  - Verify MicrosoftAppId and MicrosoftAppPassword are correct
+  - Verify MicrosoftAppId, MicrosoftAppPassword, MicrosoftAppTenantId, and MicrosoftAppType are all configured correctly
+  - Ensure the App Registration has API permissions (Microsoft Graph User.Read) with admin consent granted
+  - Verify the bot resource has the Teams channel enabled (az bot msteams create)
+  - Confirm the App Registration sign-in audience is AzureADMyOrg (SingleTenant)
-  - Ensure the bot registration is active
+  - Check that the bot resource msaAppType matches (SingleTenant)

 **Issue:** MCP calls fail
 - **Solution:**